To quote Grayson Perry in his book 'Playing to the Gallery':

 On 5th October 2023 it was announced that the re-opening is being delayed to 2025 due to more asbestos being found and the new lift on the south west corner will no longer be included due to difficulty creating room.
 A new set of steps will be included.

-The Harris is the prime tourist attraction in Preston and is bedly missed.
+The Harris is the prime tourist attraction in Preston and is badly missed.
 Walking round Avenham and Miller Parks via Winckley Square is the second best attraction.
 The other attraction was the Lancashire Museum on Stanley Street but that has also been closed.

 The Harris in October 2024